georgeyk/dadosgovbr/README.md

 ## Examples

-The library just provides a "object-wrapping" from the results of the API, so we can access every attribute as we inspect any regular python object:
+The library just provides an "object-wrapping" from the results of the API, so we can access every attribute as we inspect any regular python object:

 ```python